What is the Best Chiminea?

 - Construction is sturdy and doesn't wobble or move

 - Heat and flame size easy to control using gas knobs

 - Included cover is thick and protects the fire pit well

 - Lava rocks included which help distribute the heat evenly

 - Extra lava rocks may be required to optimise on heat distribution

 Things to Know Before Buying a Chiminea

+In a clay chiminea you can burn: wood, paper and dry garden waste.
 You must not burn coal or charcoal in a clay chiminea – it burns too hot and will cause the clay to crack.

-Cast iron chimineas are great if: you want to use your chiminea regularly as a grill, you want to heat a large area, you want to burn coal.
+Cast iron chimineas are great if: you want to use your chiminea regularly as a grill, you want to heat a large area, and you want to burn coal.

 Steel chimineas offer the most variation when it comes to shape and size.